 This award recognises an outstanding contribution and lifetime commitment to the practice of clinical paediatric endocrinology in a country outside Europe and the Mediterranean basin.
 The award aims to strengthen the relationship between ESPE and its sister societies and to acknowledge excellence in paediatric endocrinology around the world.

-Nominations are now closed.
+Nominations are closed.

 - Any candidate nominated by an ESPE member should be endorsed by the local sister society.

-- Candidates should submit their full CV.
+- Once nominated, candidates will be asked to submit their full CV.

 - The International Outstanding Clinician Award is conferred during a presentation ceremony at the ESPE annual meeting with a brief response from the winner; the award does not include a lecture within the awards session.